mcarvin8/sf-package-combiner/README.md

 Salesforce packages follow this structure:

 - `<Package xmlns="http://soap.sforce.com/2006/04/metadata">`: Root element must be `Package` with the Salesforce namespace.
   - `<types>`: This element defines a specific type of metadata component.
 It is used to group components of the same type, such as Apex classes, triggers, or Visualforce pages.
-Can be declared multiple times, but must be declared at least once.
+Can be declared multiple times.
     - `<members>`: Lists the individual components by their API names within that type.
 Multiple members can be included under the same type but at least 1 member must be declared in each `<types>`.
     - `<name>`: Specifies the type of metadata, such as "ApexClass", "ApexTrigger", or "CustomObject".
 Must be declared only once in each `<types>` element.
   - `<version>`: This optional element specifies the API version of Salesforce metadata that you are working with.
 It helps ensure compatibility between your metadata and the version of Salesforce you're interacting with.
 This can only be declared once.

-## Parsing Strings with Package Contents
+## Parsing Strings for Package Contents

 Currently, I'm working on a feature to allow strings containing package.xml contents to be accepted through the terminal using a new command flag.

 Until that is implemented, you could use this simple shell script which could read a string stored in a variable which contains package.xml contents and create a temporary package.xml from that.
 That temporary package.xml then could be read by this plugin and overwritten as the combined package.

-In my 1 use case, the `$COMMIT_MSG` variable is GitLab's predefined variable named `$CI_COMMIT_MESSAGE` which contains the commit message.
+In my use case, the $COMMIT_MSG variable corresponds to GitLab's predefined $CI_COMMIT_MESSAGE, which contains the commit message.

 ```bash
 #!/bin/bash